Get engaged with CSE

 - CSE Career Center by sharing insights about your industry as part of a panel, a careers-class guest speaker, or one-on-one with students.
 Please complete the volunteer interest form and indicate how you can help.

 - Women in Science and Engineering (WISE) Initiative—there are a record-breaking number of women enrolled in CSE, and the WISE Initiative acts as a resource for them.
 Plus, it promotes inclusion and diversity, and builds and strengthens the CSE community.
 Complete the WISE Initiative interest form to learn more about volunteer opportunities and social events designed for CSE women.

 Participate in events and programs for the award-winning CSE Alumni Society

 All graduates of the College of Science and Engineering are members of the CSE Alumni Society and are welcome to participate in Society events and volunteer programs.
 For access to even more events and programs designed for all U of M graduates, become a member of the University of Minnesota Alumni Association.

 Join the CSE Alumni Society Board

 The CSE Alumni Society Board serves in an advisory capacity to the college dean in matters concerning CSE alumni.
 Board members work to plan and execute alumni events (i.e. company site visits, networking receptions, and lectures), as well as promote activities and programs to foster an ongoing affiliation between alumni and the college, such as the CSE Mentor Program.
-To learn more or get involved, call CSE Alumni Relations Director Joelle Larson at (612) 626-1802 or email email@example.com.
+To learn more, call CSE Alumni Relations Director Joelle Larson at (612) 626-1802 or email email@example.com.